UW-Hydro/MetSim/README.md

 ------------

 MetSim itself is a pure Python package, but its dependencies are not.
-The easiest way to get everything installed is to use [conda](http://conda.io/).
-To install MetSim with its recommended dependencies using the `conda` command line tool:

-    $ conda install metsim

-We recommend using the community maintained [conda-forge](https://conda-forge.github.io/) channel if you need difficult-to-build dependencies such as `numba`:

-    $ conda install -c conda-forge metsim

-New releases may also appear in conda-forge before being updated in the default channel.

-If you are not using `conda` to install MetSim you should ensure that you have all of the required dependencies:
+You should ensure that you have all of the required dependencies:

 -   Python 3.5 or 3.6
 -   [xarray](http://xarray.pydata.org/) (0.9.1 or later)